Deep neural network approximations for the stable manifolds of the Hamilton-Jacobi-Bellman equations: Introduction

-In this paper, we focus on the stationary Hamilton-Jacobi equations which are related to infinite horizon optimal control and $H^\infty$ control problems.
-The stabilizing solutions of the stationary Hamilton-Jacobi equations correspond to the stable manifolds (Lagrangian) of the associated Hamiltonian systems at certain equilibriums (cf. e.g. \cite{van1991state, sakamoto2008}).
-As solving the Hamilton-Jacobi equations, computing the stable manifolds is difficult.
-In \cite{sakamoto2008}, the authors proposed an iterative procedure to approximate the exact trajectories of the associated Hamiltonian system on the stable manifold.
-This method produced promising feedback controls for certain initial conditions or in a neighborhood of nominal trajectories, see for example \cite{sakamoto2013case,horibe2017optimal, horibe2018nonlinear}.
-Nevertheless, if we want to compute more feedback controls for general initial conditions, this approach may become time-consuming.
+It is well known that solving Hamilton-Jacobi-Bellman (HJB) equation is essentially complicated in general and requires advanced computation tools and techniques.
+In this paper, we focus on the stationary HJB equations which are related to infinite-horizon optimal control and $H^\infty$ control problems.
+The stabilizing solutions of the stationary HJB equations correspond to the stable manifolds of the characteristic Hamiltonian systems at equilibriums (cf. e.g. \cite{van1991state, sakamoto2008}).
+Once the stable manifold is obtained, the optimal control can be represented directly by it, without using the gradient of the solution of the HJB equation (\cite{sakamoto2008}).
+This approach can be viewed as an extension of LQ theory to nonlinear systems.

-The main concern of this work is to construct neural network approximations of the stable manifolds.
-Assume that there is an NN approximation satisfying certain accuracy condition.
-Then a basic question is whether this approximation is good enough to compute the optimal feedback control.
-Our first aspect is to prove mathematically that the trajectories derived from the NN approximation under certain accuracy is sufficiently close to the the trajectories with the same initial points, and the corresponding cost is almost optimal.
-See Theorem \ref{t:decay-xnn} and Corollary \ref{t:decay-xnn-2} below.